 Homelessness became prevalent in the 1990s, and we joined the effort to collaborate with other organizations and started outreach services.
 The Central Illinois Continuum of Care now covers eleven counties, and PATH serves as the lead entity.

 In the 1990s, the concept of 2-1-1 was introduced to the nation.
 It is an easy-to-remember number that connects people with the help they needed in health and human services.
 In 2009 PATH became the first 2-1-1 center located and serving in three Illinois counties.
-Currently, these services are available in more than 40 counties.
+Currently, these services are available in 48 counties.
 We proudly serve the following counties:

 For questions or to talk to a person at any time, you may dial 2-1-1 if you live in one of the counties we serve.
 Or click here to access our online database.